dretoba91/dretoba91/README.md

 - 👋 Hi, I’m Dare Oloruntoba
 - 👀 I’m interested in getting better at coding every single day.
-- 🌱 I’m currently learning JavaScript(for now).
+- 🌱 I’m currently learning JavaScript(Library: React.js).
 - 💞️ I’m looking to collaborate on any interesting project to show my ablity to solve problems and also to learn and get better.
 - 📫 How to reach me d.toba91@gmail.com